JaydenHuang8/LOL_2022_pro_play_analysis/README.md

 ></iframe>

 For the **final model**, you can see that more predictions **land on the diagonal**, which indicates more correct predictions of player positions.
 This improvement reflects the impact of enhancements like feature standardization and hyperparameter tuning on the model's accuracy.

+# Fairness Analysis

+**Precision** is an important metric for a classification model like this, so I want to see if my model has achieved **precision parity**.

+The question I want to answer is: Does my model perform worse for **players in LPL** than it does for **players not in LPL**?

+## Test for Precision Parity Across LPL and Non-LPL players

+### Hypothesis:
+- **Null Hypothesis (H0)**: The model is **fair**.
+The model performs **similarly** for players in **LPL** compared to players **not in LPL**.
+- **Alternative Hypothesis (Ha)**: The model is **unfair**.
+The model **performs better** for **LPL players** compared to players **not in LPL**.

+### Test Statistic:
+- **Test Statistic**: **Difference in Precision Score**
+- **Alpha Level**: 0.05

+I used a **permutation test** because I want to test the difference between **two distributions**: the **precision score** of LPL players versus the **precision score** of non-LPL players.
+The **difference in precision score** is used as the test statistic because it directly measures the model's performance in correctly predicting the position of LPL players versus non-LPL players.
+This metric will help me determine if the model performs better or worse for LPL players compared to players not in LPL.

+### Hypothesis Test Results

+**Empirical Distribution of Difference in Precision Score**
+<iframe
+  src="assets/Precision-Score-ED.html"
+  width="600"
+  height="400"
+  frameborder="0"
+></iframe>

+The permutation test resulted in a **p-value of 0.20**, suggesting that there isn't strong evidence against the null hypothesis.
+This implies that the model's performance for players in LPL isn't significantly different from that for players not in LPL.

+Therefore, **precision parity holds**, meaning the model performs similarly for both LPL and non-LPL players.

+## Test for Precision Parity Across Support and Non-LPL players

+Eariler during exploratory data analysis, I noticed that support players have an obvious clustering in the **wards per minute (WPM)** feature, suggesting that this specific stat could be a key indicator for differentiating support players from non-support players.
+I wonder whether this clustering will actually make the model perform better for support players, potentially improving its accuracy in predicting the position for support players.

+### Hypothesis:
+- **Null Hypothesis (H0)**: The model is **fair**.
+The model performs **similarly** for players in **support** positions compared to players **not in support positions**.
+- **Alternative Hypothesis (Ha)**: The model is **unfair**.
+The model **performs better** for players in **support** positions compared to players **not in support positions**.

+### Test Statistic:
+- **Test Statistic**: **Difference in Precision Score**
+- **Alpha Level**: 0.05

+I used a **permutation test** because I want to test the difference between **two distributions**: the precision score of Support players versus the precision score of non-Support players.
+The **difference in precision score** is used as the test statistic because it directly measures the model's performance in correctly predicting the position of support players versus non-support players.
+This metric will help me determine if the model performs better or worse for support players compared to players not in support positions.

+### Hypothesis Test Results

+**Empirical Distribution of Difference in Precision Score**
+<iframe
+  src="assets/Precision-Score-ED-sup.html"
+  width="600"
+  height="400"
+  frameborder="0"
+></iframe>

+The permutation test resulted in a **p-value close to zero**, suggesting that there is strong evidence against the null hypothesis.
+This implies that the model's performance for support players is significantly different from that for non-support players.

+Therefore, **precision parity do not hold**, meaning the model performs better for support than non-support players.
+This result confirms my earlier suspicion that the model performs better for support players.